 The basic premise is to explain why the payment was late and requesting that the item be removed from your credit history.
 You’re most likely to succeed if you can demonstrate extenuating circumstances and have otherwise been a good customer.

 Disputing Student Loans

-These companies can sell your loan to another servicer at any time.
+These companies can sell your loan to another loan servicer at any time.
 In some instances, borrowers have reported multiple listings for the same loan on their reports — one for each loan servicer.